 - The student will formally notify the department when all of the above requirements are fulfilled.

-- By regulation of the Graduate School, students have a maximum of four calendar years from entering the program to complete the Master's Degree.
+- By regulation of the Office of Graduate Studies in Arts & Sciences, students have a maximum of four calendar years from entering the program to complete the Master's Degree.

 Requirements for Advancement to Candidacy and Fulfillment of the Ph.D.